ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 # Deprecating SHA-1 algorithms in DNSSEC

-The SHA-1 {{RFC3685}} algorithm MUST NOT be used when creating DS records.
-Validating resolvers MUST treat SHA-1 DS records as insecure.
-If no other DS records of accepted cryptographic algorithms are available, the DNS records below the delegation point MUST be treated as insecure.

 The RSASHA1 {{RFC4034}}, DSA-NSEC3-SHA1 {{RFC5155}}, and
 RSASHA1-NSEC3-SHA1 {{RFC5155}} algorithms MUST NOT be used when creating DNSKEY and RRSIG records.

-Validating resolvers MUST treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.
-If no other RRSIG records of accepted cryptographic algorithms are available, the validating resolver MUST consider the associated resource records as Insecure.
+Validating resolvers MAY treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.

 # Security Considerations

-This document increases the security of the DNSSEC ecosystem by deprecating algorithms that make use of older algorithms with SHA-1 derived uses.
+This document reduces the risk that a zone cannot be validated due to lack of SHA-1 support in a validator, by guiding signers to choose a more interoperable signing algorithm.

 # Operational Considerations

 Zone owners currently making use of SHA-1 based algorithms should immediately switch to algorithms with stronger cryptographic strengths, such as those listed in the introduction.
-DNS registries {{?RFC8499}}
-should prohibit their clients to upload and publish SHA-1 based DS records.

 # IANA Considerations

-IANA is requested to set the "DNSSEC Validation" of the "Digest Algorithms" registry {{DS-IANA}} for SHA-1 (1) to MUST NOT.
+IANA is requested to set the "Status" field of the "Digest Algorithms" registry {{DS-IANA}} for SHA-1 (1) to OPTIONAL.

+IANA is requested to set the "Recommended for DNSSEC Signin" column of the DNS Security Algorithm Numbers registry {{DNSKEY-IANA}}
+to MUST NOT:

+- RSASHA1 (5)
+- RSASHA1-NSEC3-SHA1 (7)

 IANA is requested to set the "Recommended for DNSSEC Validation" column of the DNS Security Algorithm Numbers registry {{DNSKEY-IANA}}
-to MUST NOT:
+to OPTIONAL:

 - RSASHA1 (5)
 - RSASHA1-NSEC3-SHA1 (7)